What is Touhou LostWord?

 |L1 Marisa Kirisame|

 |L1 Youmu Konpaku|

 However, rerolling is not necessary.
-While Youmu Konpaku is the best character out of the bunch, you can eventually get her for free with the new player's login campaign which gives out some great characters like L1 Hong Meiling, L1 Youmu Konpaku herself, and L1 Remilia Scarlet just to name a few.
+You will get an Exchange Ema in your Mail which can be used to exchange for a powerful L1 Friend.
 At the same time, there runs a campaign by clearing Chapter 1 which gets you L1 Medicine Melancholy.
-For a new player, prioritizing L1 Hong Meiling or L1 Youmu Konpaku first and L1 Medicine Melancholy after for limit breaks is ideal as these characters will help expedite your progress significantly.
+For a new player, prioritizing the unit you traded from the Exchange Ema and L1 Medicine Melancholy after for limit breaks is ideal as these characters will help expedite your progress significantly.
 However, some characters may be better to prioritize over the ones listed.
 For an idea, check out the tier list!

 Characters are primarily leveled up through battle, but can also gain levels passively by leaving them at School.
 Leveling up your characters can typically be done through events, which give the most amount of friend EXP at base.
 However, some campaigns will run that increase the EXP gain in Main Story and Hifuu LostWord.
 In addition to levels, characters can also get stronger by enhancement (requires enhancement items), learn new Spell Cards by Limit Breaking (requires a duplicate character or a rare currency called Paper Doll), and level up Skills through the Dojo (which uses up Books).
 You can also strengthen a character through awakening, which uses up tokens (attainable from selling characters or story cards).